techiescamp/kubernetes-learning-path/README.md

 - [Vultr Kubernetes Engine - Vultr Cloud - $250 Free Credits](https://devopscube.com/recommends/vultr-credits/)<sup>Cloud Platform</sup>
 - [AKS - Azure Cloud Hosting - $200 Free Credits](https://azure.microsoft.com/en-us/free/)<sup>Cloud Platform</sup>

-## Learn Kubernetes Cluster Setup & Administration
+## Kubernetes Cluster Setup & Administration

 As DevOps engineers, gaining a thorough understanding of each component and cluster configuration is crucial to work in production environments.
 Though there are various methods for deploying a Kubernetes cluster, it is advisable to learn how to set up multi-node clusters from scratch.
 This allows you to gain knowledge on concepts such as High Availability, Scaling, and Networking and simulates a real-world project.